-Heritability of avoidant and dependent personality disorder traitsSeptember 24th, 2012 in Psychology & Psychiatry /
+Heritability of avoidant and dependent personality disorder traitsSeptember 24, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A new twin study from the Norwegian Institute of Public Health shows that the heritability of avoidant and dependent personality disorder traits might be higher than previously reported.
 People with avoidant personality disorder are often anxious in the company of others, while people with dependent personality disorder feel more secure.